This soup is loaded with cheese-filled tortellini, sweet sausage, spinach, and Italian seasonings. Flavorful, comforting, and ready in 30 minutes!

 Superbowl is right around the corner now, followed by Valentine’s Day, so basically finger food and chocolate.
 Not that there’s anything wrong with that – two of my favorite things!

-But for my two minutes…it’s all about this soup.
+But for my two minutes…it’s all about this Sausage and Tortellini Soup.

 I made this soup through the entire month of December and have been dying to share it with you.

 It’s so simple, and yet is layered with flavor.
 Perfect for a wintery day.
 I’m in-love.

 I think this is a great indication of what the next 12 months have in store, and I am super excited.
 Let’s do this!

 And if you love this Tortellini soup, check out my other favorite Tomato Tortellini Soup that’s ready in only 15 minutes!